teachingaway/teachingaway.github.io/_posts/2014-01-01-term-sheets-seed-and-series-a.md

 [The Ideal First Round Term Sheet](http://avc.com/2009/08/the-ideal-first-round-term-sheet/). [*Fred Wilson*](https://twitter.com/fredwilson), 2009.
 Agreeing with Chris Dixon's post above.
 Fred's comments continue at [the Ideal First Round Term Sheet Continued](http://avc.com/2009/08/the-ideal-first-round-term-sheet-continued/).

-[VC Rights: Up, Down, And Know What The Fuck Is Going On](http://www.feld.com/archives/2012/05/vc-rights-up-down-and-know-what-the-fuck-is-going-on.html). [*Brad Feld*](https://twitter.com/bfeld), 2012.
+[VC Rights: Up, Down, and Know What the Fuck is Going On](http://www.feld.com/archives/2012/05/vc-rights-up-down-and-know-what-the-fuck-is-going-on.html). [*Brad Feld*](https://twitter.com/bfeld), 2012.
 "VCs only need three rights: Up, Down, and Know What The Fuck Is Going On."
 Up = Pro-rata rights.
 VCs want to invest in next round to maintain their ownership in growing companies.
 Down = Liquidation preference.
 VCs want to get their money out first when the company isn’t growing.
 Know What The Fuck Is Going On = Board seat.

 [Reinventing the Series A](http://venturebeat.com/2007/09/17/reinventing-the-series-a/). [*Ted Wang*](https://twitter.com/twang), 2007.
 Guidance on streamlining term sheets for deals smaller than $1.5 million.